 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

-Whisk all ingredients together in a bowl until smooth.
+In a large bowl, whisk all ingredients together, until smooth.
 (Batter should be the consistency of typical pancake batter.
 If it's too thick, add a little more milk.
 Don't add too much, or the pancakes will be too "wet".)

-Preheat an oiled pan* on the stove over medium-low to medium heat.
+Preheat a lightly oiled large non-stick skillet on the stove over medium-low to medium heat.
+(See notes below on oil options.)
 Drop the batter onto the hot pan and form into circles.
-Cover and cook about 1.5-2 minutes, until bubbles start to form.
-Flip and cook another 1.5-2 minutes, until browned on the other side.
+Cover with a lid (this is important!) and cook about 1.5-2 minutes, until bubbles start to form on the edges.
+Flip and cook, uncovered this time, for another 1.5-2 minutes, until browned on the other side.
+(I love this thin turner for easy flipping.)
 Repeat with the rest of the batter.